mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/22_task_execution_timing_tab.md

 <p>Hour</p>
 </td>
 <td width="350pxl">
-<p>select the number of minutes past the hour in gaps of 5 minutes: 0, 5, 10&hellip;</p>
+<p>Select the number of minutes past the hour in gaps of 5 minutes: 0, 5, 10&hellip;</p>
 </td>
 <td width="350pxl">
 <p>N/A</p>